-How Sarah Chant Makes +$10k in Monthly Profit From Her Travel Blogs & Facebook Groups
+How Sarah Chant Makes a Full-Time Income From Her Travel Blogs & Facebook Groups

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Sarah Chant worked as a teacher for over a decade while she poured her heart and soul into various side hustles.
 The bad news is that, for several years, none of them worked out.
 The good news is that, during that period, Sarah learned the skills she needed to finally find success.

 Today she runs her main travel website, New Zealand Travel Tips, and its accompanying Facebook group, as well as other smaller travel blogs and groups.
 Ultimately, she's been able to create a community-minded business that provides her with financial freedom.

 Between her sites, ebook sales, and itinerary support for travelers, she supports herself full time.
 And now, with Covid restrictions behind her, the sky's the limit!

 - Which side hustle laid the foundation for her future success